-But behind the scenes all was busi-
+But behind the scenes all was business.

-ness.

-Imagine the contents of seventeen 70-foot baggage cars jammed into orderly array in the smallest possible compass and the lively contents of nine Pullmans occupying such space as remained.
+Imagine the contents of seventeen Imagine the contents of seventeen 70-foot baggage cars jammed into or-derly array in the smallest possible compass and the lively contents of nine Pullmans occupying such space as re-mained.
 There are pictures forty feet high of every clime, oddities, freaks, monstrosities in the way of scenery.
-Circulating among them, with suppressed eagerness, surge 200 men and women.
-Two men direct them-pleasant faced, amiable generals of a temperamental army.

-peramental army.

-If one of the two commandants ever lost his wits for so long as a second. bedlam asylum would be an old ladies' knitting circle in comparison.
+Circulating among them. with sup-pressed eagerness, surge 200 men and women.
+Two men direct them-pleas-ant faced, amiable generals of a temant faced, amiable generals of a temperamental army.
+If one of the two commandants ever lost his wits for so long as a second, bedlam asylum would be an old ladies knitting circle in comparison.
 They don't do it; they can't.
-To get angry and fly off at a tangent with 5,000 persons clapping their hands for the curtain, would mean a catastrophe.
-And Mazie, the chorus girl, knows as well as anybody that such a thing never will happen as long as W. G. Stewart adn A. L. Rankin jointly preside over the destinies of the show.
+To get angry and fly off at a tangent with 5,000 per-sons clapping their hands for the cur-They tain, would mean a catastrophe.
+And Mazie, the chorus girl, knows as well as anybody that such a thing never will happen as long as W. G. Stewart adn A. L. Rankin jointly preside over

 The more one watched these men work, the more his wonder was bound to grow.
-Neither presented an appearance of a bundle of energy well hooked up with nerves.
+Neither presented an appear-ance of a bundle of energy well hooked up with nerves.
 They moved about their various duties deliberately.
-They wasted no time, but never refused to stop a few seconds to chat.
-About them fifty stage carpenters, forty-eight stage clearers and twenty-five electricians glided swiftly, and with such silence as might be, to their taks.
-Mr. Stewart was the final court of appeals, the arbiter of ultimate efficiency.
-Mr. Rankin from one vantage point or another, kept at his fingers' end the major and minute details of staging and managing the greatest theatrical venture of a decade.

-Although last night was what they called the "opener" behind the

-Although last night was what they called the "opener" behind the scenes, no one seemed to be nervous on that account.
-No one, unless it was George Gifford, the dancer who sprained his ankle at St. Louis and was in no condition to perform.
-Backwards and forward behind the curtain he pranced and wheeled in his eccentric movements.

-"There is nerve for you," commented Henry Griesman, chief property man.
-"He is suffering the agonies of

-"There is nerve for you," commented Henry Griesman, chief property man.
-"He is suffering the agonies of the damned because of that fall, but he is bent on getting by with/one leg.
+They wasted no time, but never retely. their various duties denote the their various duties denote the they wasted no time, but never refused to stop a few seconds to chat.
+About to stop a few seconds to chat.
+About stage clearers and twenty-five electri-cians glided swiftly, and with such si-lence as might be, to their taks.
+Mr. Stewart was the final court of appeals. the arbiter of ultimate efficiency.
+Mr. Rankin from one vantage point or an-other, kept at his fingers' end the ma-Jor and minute details of staging and managing the greatest theatrical ven-ture of a decade.
+Although last night was what they called the "opener" behind the called the "opener" behind the scenes, no one seemed to be nervous on that account.
+No one, unless it was George Gifford, the dancer who sprained his ankle at St. Louis and sprained his ankle at St. Louis and was in no condition to perform.
+Back-wards and forward behind the cur-tain he pranced and wheeled in his eccentric movements.
+"There is nerve for you," comment-ed Henry Griesman, chief property man.
+"He is suffering the agonies of man. man.
+"He is suffering the agonies of the damned because of that fall, but he is bent on getting by with one leg.
 Notice how he's changed his act and holds his bad ankle while he leaps over it?
-When you make capital out of your misery-that's art."
+When you make capital out of your misery-that's art." of your miseryor an un-w for that. .ck in New uld take a like from 1 g are John re-com-trap-

-A baby elephant, on whose head perched a chimpanze as big as a 5-year-old child, made its appearance, elephant was even mere calm

-Te onibir shored boreased riding ar

-Sousa-Trapshooting and horseback riding are the favorite forms of recreation of John Philip Sousa, and in Philadelphia recently the veteran American bandmaster and composer carried off first honors in a trapshooting match, scoring ninety-five.
+"Hip, Hip, Hooray" company as entity.
+"We've got along like brothers sisters.
+Never a cross word or an kind look.
+It's too big a show for i wonder if my old friends back in York aren't wishing they could ta pleasure trip like this?
+"O-o-o-0!
+I just love it all; from baby elephant to the manager, "Honest now, wouldn't you lik belong to show like this?"

+Ares

+Rue

+lymphee

+Murreal

+as

+brothers